Eric Gill: Westminster Cathedral 1914–1918

-In 1913, after Gill and his wife became Roman Catholics they moved to Hopkin's Crank at Ditchling Common, two miles north of Ditchling village.
-There, Gill worked primarily for Catholic clients, notably his 1914 commission for the 14 stations of the cross in Westminster Cathedral.
-Gill was a surprising choice for the commission as he had only recently become a Catholic and had only been a sculptor for three years.
-However he was prepared to do the work quicker and for a lower fee than more established sculptors would.
+In 1913, after Gill and his wife became Catholics, they moved to Hopkin's Crank at Ditchling Common, two miles north of Ditchling village.
+There Gill worked primarily for Catholic clients, such as his 1914 commission for the 14 Stations of the Cross in Westminster Cathedral.
+Gill was a surprising choice for the commission as he had only recently become a Catholic and had been a sculptor for only three years.
+He was prepared to do the work more quickly and for a lower fee than more established sculptors would.
 Gill modelled both the Christ figure in panel ten and a soldier in the second panel on himself.
-The Stations were not universally well received when they were erected with criticism of their simple appearance and how starkly they contrasted with the rest of the cathedral interior.
-A minority, that eventually included Nikolaus Pevsner, praised their uncluttered design and unsentimental treatment of the subject.
-They are now considered among Gill's most accomplished large scale works.
-Subsequently, Gill submitted proposals for decorations and works in other parts of the Cathedral building and, eventually, his design for the Chapel of Saint George and the English Martyrs was commissioned.
+The Stations were not universally well received when they were erected, with criticism of their simple appearance and how starkly they contrasted with the rest of the cathedral interior.
+A minority, which eventually included Nikolaus Pevsner, praised their uncluttered design and unsentimental treatment of the subject.
+They are now considered among Gill's most accomplished large-scale works.
+Gill submitted proposals for decorations and works in other parts of the Cathedral building and eventually his design for the Chapel of Saint George and the English Martyrs was commissioned.

-Gill had been granted exemption from military service while working on the Stations of the Cross and when they were finished spent three months, from September 1918, as a driver at an RAF camp in Dorset, before returning to Ditchling.
+Gill had been granted exemption from military service while working on the Stations of the Cross and when they were finished spent three months, from September 1918, as a driver at an RAF camp in Dorset before returning to Ditchling.